 You can improve your credit score by carefully reviewing your credit report for errors and having them corrected.
 The Federal Trade Commission's site, Credit Repair: How to Help Yourself, provides additional tips on improving your credit.

 Identity theft is one of the fastest growing crimes in the United States.
-The Federal Trade Commission has established a website which is the official government information source for identity theft prevention with what to do if your information is misused.
+The Federal Trade Commission has established a website with information on what to do if your information is misused.
 Also see Protecting Yourself Against Identity Theft.